tensorwerk/hangar-py/docs/concepts.rst

 =================================

 Let's get philosophical and talk about what a "Dataset" is.
-The word "Dataset" invokes some some meaning to humans; A dataset may have a canonical name (like "MNIST" or "CoCo"), it will have a source where it comes from, (ideally) it has a purpose for some real-world task, it will have people who build, aggregate, and nurture it, and most importantly a Dataset always contains pieces of some
+The word "Dataset" invokes some meaning to humans; a dataset may have a canonical name (like "MNIST" or "CoCo"), it will have a source where it comes from, (ideally) it has a purpose for some real-world task, it will have people who build, aggregate, and nurture it, and most importantly a Dataset always contains pieces of some